1-day in Rome

 Roman Forum & Palatine Hill

 You are almost at the end of your 1-day in Rome.
-Next to the Colosseum, you will be able to access the Roman forum which is a huge archaeological complex where the life Rome was taking place.
-You can either first walk the Palatine Hill or the Roman forum.
-To do both you need to go back and forth.
-In the past there was an exit from the Roman forum toward the Capitol square, but it was closed in December 2021.
+Next to the Colosseum, you can access the Roman Forum, a vast archaeological complex where the life of Rome unfolded.
+You can either first walk the Palatine Hill or the Roman Forum.
+To do both, you need to go back and forth.
+In the past, there was an exit from the Roman Forum toward the Capitol Square, but it was closed in December 2021.

-Still, we would recommend starting will the hill, get an amazing view of the site, stroll on it, visit the Palatine Museum and then go to the forum.
+Still, we would recommend starting with the hill, getting an amazing view of the site, strolling on it, visiting the Palatine Museum, and then going to the forum.

-On the top of the hill, you can also take some time to stop and seat and enjoy the ruins while take a break.
+On top of the hill, you can also take some time to stop, sit, and enjoy the ruins while taking a break.

 Roman Forum

-Historical center and end of 1-day in Rome
+Historical center and the end of the 1-day in Rome

-From there and depending on the time you have, you can now stroll around the historical city center and go to places like Trevi fountain, Spanish steps, Pantheon, Plaza Nueva.
-Even at night those places are really nice to see.
+From there, and depending on the time you have, you can now stroll around the historical city center and go to places like the Trevi fountain, the Spanish steps, the Pantheon, and Plaza Nueva.
+Even at night, those places are really nice to see.

 Where to Stay in 1-day in Rome